tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 ## About

-The deck is designed to teach how to recognize Kanji along with the most common 1000 words used in everyday conversations.
+The deck is designed to teach you how to recognize kanji along with the most common 1,000 words used in everyday Japanese conversations.
-Once you finish this deck, you should be able to understand enough Japanese to start learning directly from your immersion.
+Once you finish this deck,
+you should be able to understand enough Japanese to start learning directly from your immersion.

 <img src="img/kanji-drill.webp" float="right">